 There are some fancy (and some not-so-fancy) devices and methods for boiling the perfect egg but I’ve had the best tried and true results by following instructions from Anthony Bourdain’s Les Halles Cookbook.

 - Place eggs in pot, cover completely with cold water.
-Add a small handful of salt.
+Add a large dash of salt.

 - Bring to a boil on high heat.